Kerala High Court rejects actor Dileep’s plea to quash FIR in conspiracy to kill officers case

 Dileep had alleged that Paulose had hired Balachandrakumar to depose on the purported audio clip and then invented false stories after he realised that the trial in the case was not going in his favour.

 However, the prosecution had argued that the accused persons had deleted large chunks of data from phones after the High Court had issued a directive to surrender it.

+The Crime Branch said that the “alleged utterances by the accused of threatening to harm the officials indicated what was in their mind”, reported PTI.

 The prosecution also said that Balachandrakumar was able to record only some bits and pieces of the utterances by the accused, while much more was said and done by them.

-On March 31, the High Court had reserved its verdict in the case.